KennyGonzales/osticket-prereqs/README.md

 <p>

 After establishing a connection and accessing the virtual machine, the next step is to install the Web Platform Installer.
-To do so, we need to locate the 'Control Panel' and select **Uninstall a program** from the 'Programs' section.
+To do so, we need to locate the `Control Panel` and select **Uninstall a program** from the 'Programs' section.

 <img src="https://i.imgur.com/B7qxI43.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <img src="https://i.imgur.com/DplZJ1N.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>